Tuna Spaghetti

 This post may contain affiliate links.
 Please see our disclosure policy.

-This Tuna & Tomato Pasta recipe is a simple weeknight dinner that’s ready in less than 30 minutes.
-Made with a few pantry staples – canned tuna fish, canned tomatoes and dried pasta – this simple, flavorful dish is a go-to for busy evenings when you want something nourishing without the fuss.
+This Tuna Spaghetti recipe is a simple weeknight dinner that’s ready in less than 30 minutes.
+Made with a few pantry staples – canned tuna, canned tomatoes and dried pasta – this simple, flavorful dish is a go-to for busy evenings when you want something nourishing without the fuss.

 It all comes together in one skillet, which makes cleanup a breeze.
 Plus, it’s protein-packed and can be enjoyed warm or cold (hello, tasty leftovers!).